Mizolastine

 Mizolastine (Tradename: Mizollen) is a once-daily, non-sedating antihistamine.
 It blocks H_{1} receptors and is commonly fast-acting.
 It does not prevent the actual release of histamine from mast cells, it only prevents histamine from binding to receptors.
 Side effects can include dry mouth and throat.

+In an animal study, the antihistamine activity of Mizolastine was found to be similar to that of cetrizine and 7-fold more potent relative to loratadine.